-To accelerate the image segmentation process, Szilagyi et al. [52-54] have proposed the enhanced FCM (EnFCM) algorithm.
-The structure of the proposed EnFCM algorithm is different from the FCM_S and its variants [55-57].
-First, a linearly-weighted sum image is formed by using both original image and each pixel's with local neighborhood mean gray level.
-Then clustering is performed on the basis of the gray level histogram instead of pixels of the summed image [58-59].
-The main reason behind this is that the number of gray levels in an image is generally much smaller than the number of its pixels, with this the computational time of EnFCM algorithm is reduced, while the quality of the segmented image is comparable to that of FCM_S [60].
-Cai et al. [61] have proposed the fast generalized FCM algorithm (FGFCM) which incorporates the intensity of the local pixel neighborhood, the spatial information and the number of gray levels in an image and its local spatial and gray level neighborhood.
+To accelerate the image segmentation process, Szilagyi et al. [34-36] have proposed the enhanced FCM (EnFCM) algorithm.
+The structure of the proposed EnFCM algorithm is different from the FCM\S and its variants.
+First, a linearly-weighted sum image is formed by using both original image and each pixel's with local neighborhood mean gray level [37-39].
+Then clustering is performed on the basis of the gray level histogram instead of pixels of the summed image.
+The main reason behind this is that the number of gray levels in an image is generally much smaller than the number of its pixels, with this the computational time of EnFCM algorithm is reduced, while the quality of the segmented image is comparable to that of FCM\S [40].
+Cai et al. [41] have proposed the fast generalized FCM algorithm (FGFCM) which incorporates the intensity of the local pixel neighborhood, the spatial information and the number of gray levels in an image.
+As compared to ref.
+[42], here they have calculated the image by nonlinearly-weighted sum from both original image and its local spatial and gray level neighborhood.
 The computational time of FGFCM is very small, because clustering is operated on the basis of the gray level histogram.
-The quality of the segmented image is well enhanced [65-66] as compared to [67].
-The Gaussian kernel based FCM
+The quality of the segmented image is well enhanced [43] as compared to [44].
+The Gaussian kernel based FCM (GKFCM) for medical image segmentation is proposed by Yang and Tsai [21].
+The proposed GKFCM algorithm becomes a generalized form of FCM, KFCM\S1 and KFCM\S2 algorithms and proposed with more efficiency and robustness.
+Chen et al. [45] have proposed the multiple-kernel fuzzy C-means (FCM) (MKFCM) for image-segmentation problems.
+They have used the linear combination of multiple kernels as composite kernel [46].

 Research paper © 2012 IJFANS.
-All Rights Reserved, UGC CARE Listed (Group -I) Journal Volume 11, Iss 12, Dec 2022
+All Rights Reserved, UGC CARE Listed (Group -I) Journal Volume 11, Iss 11, Nov 2022